MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 ## Requirements

 - The field used for storing scanned barcodes is either [text](methods-auto/text/text-data-type) and [code](methods-auto/code/code-data-type) data type, which are the only two data types that support barcode scanning.
 - Business Central mobile app version 4.0 or later
+- Dedicated barcode scanners must be running Android 11 or later.

 ## Scenario 1: Add barcode scanning UI button on field